You’ve spent a large part of your working week perfecting that ever-so-important ‘landing page’ or blog post for a new client.

 The right kind of feedback on your writing can give you the determination and the drive to outdo your previous performances and push yourself like you never have before.

-4 SUPERPOWERS TO HANDLE REJECTION & CONTINUE WRITING
+4 SUPERPOWERS TO HANDLE REJECTION AND CONTINUE WRITING

 When you’re struggling to recover from someone’s negative remarks about your writing, dig deep inside and use these superpowers to recover from rejection and continue writing –